Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

-The weight is a significant element of loss specification for the assessment objective.
-Estimation errors for true rates near $\threshold$ are weighted more than errors for rates far from $\threshold$.
+The weight is a key element of loss specification for the assessment objective, though results do not seem overly sensitive to exact weight values.
 Estimation accuracy for rates near $\threshold$ is more important than accuracy for rates far from $\threshold $: poor estimation of rates far from $\threshold$ is less likely to have an impact on regulatory decisions.
 For example, distinguishing a 5\% SFP rate from a 20\% SFP rate may be more important than distinguishing a 70\% rate from an 85\% rate, although the difference within each pair of rates is the same.
 Corrective actions will be deployed in the latter case for either rate, while the deployment of corrective actions in the former case may depend on the latent reality.
 A value of $\checkRiskSlope$ between 0.6 and 0.95 meets the common PMS aim of de-emphasizing high latent rates while focusing utility at rates near $\threshold$.
+This unequal weighting of rates above or below $\threshold$ through a single parameter, $\checkRiskSlope$, is the appeal of using (\ref{eq:riskCheck}) over other weight forms, such as a parabolic weighting.
 Where $\threshold$ is not well established, using a high $\threshold$ appropriate to the regulatory setting, in combination with an $\checkRiskSlope$ above 0.9, places approximately equal emphasis on rates below the highest reasonable $\threshold$ while de-emphasizing very high rates.

-An assessment objective fits settings where regulators seek a broad understanding of SFP rates.
-This objective may be appropriate for initial PMS activities, such as studying the quality of available medicines for a previously unstudied class of medical products.
-Regulators with little prior knowledge of product quality may desire a general picture of SFP rates to help ascertain suitable corrective actions.
-This general picture might then help define quality thresholds in light of available corrective resources, as described in Section \ref{subsubsec:objClass}.
-This objective may also suit studies of changes affecting large segments of the supply chain, such as a change in registration procedures.